 I am an Assistant Professor in the Department of Informatics at Lund University School of Economics and Management (LUSEM).

-Today, my research interest has broadened to also include ERP systems, ITC-enabled business models, data/process models, m-Health as well as ICT-based innovations.
-The overarching perspective of my research interests is the use and effects of ICT in modern organisations.
-This is based on the belief that ICT is a key component to success or failure within the landscape of modern business.
-Without the understanding of the use and effects of ICT, any manager will suffer the ongoing transformation of today’s business.
+The overarching perspective of my research interests is how to improve business with Business Technology (BT) in modern organisations.
+That is, modern organisations that succeed to master the digital transformation seem to have a common denominator – they have perceived that business and ICT are in total fusion.
+They no longer divide business and ICT; instead, they see it as Business Technology.
+Hence, BT is a key component to success or failure within the landscape of modern business.
+Without the understanding of the use and effects of BT, any manager will suffer the ongoing transformation of today’s business.

 I review publications in journals and conferences such as the Scandinavian Journal of Information Systems, Asia Pacific Journal of Marketing and Logistics, International Conference on Information Systems, European Conference on Information Systems, Information System Development Conference and Mobile Response.
 I am also assigned as an External Assessor at Imperial College, London.